Related ToolsRaycastWarpGithubLinear

 Raycast feels like Apple designed it.
 The interface uses macOS Tahoe Liquid Glass design language, making it feel native rather than bolted-on.
 But the real magic is the extension ecosystem - over 1,300 community-built extensions covering everything from GitHub PR management to Spotify controls.

 Unlike Alfred’s workflow scripting, Raycast extensions use Node.js 22 and React 19, making them easier for web developers to build and modify.
-I installed the Linear extension and immediately started creating tasks without leaving my terminal window.
+The official Raycast developer docs walk through extension architecture in detail.
+Installing the Linear extension, for example, enables creating tasks without leaving the terminal window.
 The friction between “I should write this down” and “task created” dropped to near-zero.

 AI integration is genuinely useful: